Venumurala91/Hr_hire_agent/README.md

 *   **🤖 AI-Powered Resume Screening:** Automatically parse resumes, extract key information (skills, experience, contact info), and calculate an ATS (Applicant Tracking System) score against a job description using Google's Gemini AI.
 *   **📂 Bulk Resume Upload:** Process dozens of resumes simultaneously for a specific job posting, instantly shortlisting or rejecting candidates based on a configurable ATS threshold.
-*   **-a-visu-pipeline Visual Hiring Pipeline:** Track candidates through customizable stages of the hiring process (Screening, L1/L2 Interviews, Document Verification, Offer, Onboarding) with a clear, visual progress bar.
+*   **🪜 Visual Hiring Pipeline:** Track candidates through customizable stages of the hiring process (Screening, L1/L2 Interviews, Document Verification, Offer, Onboarding) with a clear, visual progress bar.
 *   **📊 Interactive Dashboard:** Get a high-level overview of your recruitment efforts with key metrics, active job postings, and a chart showing candidate status distribution.
 *   **✉️ Integrated Communication:** Send bulk emails and WhatsApp messages to candidates directly from the application using pre-defined, customizable templates.
 *   **📋 Detailed Candidate Profiles:** Dive deep into each candidate's profile with their AI analysis summary, matched skills, interview feedback logs, and a complete activity timeline.
-*   **🐳 Fully Dockerized:** The entire application stack (React Frontend, Python Backend, MySQL Database) is containerized with Docker, allowing for a one-command setup and consistent deployment.
+*   **🐳 Flexible Deployment:** Run easily with Docker for a one-command setup, or configure manually for local development.

 ---